stg-tud/apsa/2019/3-Java-TAC/TAC.md

 where x,y and z are (local variable) names, constants (in case of y and z) or compiler-generated temporaries.

-^ The name was chosen, because “most” statements use three addresses: two for the operators and one to store the result
+^ The name was chosen, because *most* statements use three addresses: two for the operators and one to store the result.

+^ Two fundamental implementation techniques can be distinguished:

+^ - quadruples: in this case result is made explicit.
+^ - triplets: in this representation temporary names are avoided by directly referring to the definition sites in expression.

+^ In static analysis frameworks quadruples based representations are more common and the result  variable is also used to bind def-use information.

 ---